TheRedBerrys/Reverb/readme.md

    * Each play shifts the queue forward (last → second-to-last).
 The card you just played becomes the new last card.
 4. If you play your last card, the "Completions" counter goes up.
    * If your card matches both the last card and the next-to-last card, you draw seven new cards and your turn continues.
-   * If not, your turn ends and
+   * If not, your turn ends, but you still draw seven new cards before your next turn starts.
 5. Your turn ends and the "Turns" counter goes up when one of the following happens:
    * You play a card that matches the last card, but not the next-to-last card
    * You have no card that matches the last card